int08h/blog/content/about.md

 ## License and Disclaimer

-All content on `int08h` is Copyright (c) 2017 int08h LLC and licensed under the Creative Commons [Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+All content on `int08h` is copyright (c) 2017 int08h LLC and licensed under the Creative Commons [Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).